jglovier/poetry/2022-11-21-expectations.md

 It may not be as satisfying
 as the fulfillment of expectations,
-but it can bring healing and new life
+but there is healing and new life
 in the freedom that it contains
-if I can see it not as the final word in my story,
+when I can see it as a release of
-but simply as the letting go of an expectation
-that had no fulfillment outside of my imagination.
+something with no life outside of my imagination,
+and not as the final word in my story.

-And now I can take a deep breath,
+And then I take a deep breath,
-pause, rest, and reset.
+pause, rest, reflect, and reset.
 Update my internal understanding
-with a model that more closely matches reality,
+to more closely match reality.

-and begin again to fly.
+And begin again to soar
+as high as I dare to fly.

 Some days life just says,
 "Here, have some humility."